Global Squid Supply Chain Roundtable

 • Bycatch risks vary by gear type.
 There is a lack of information on bycatch in this fishery but potentially overexploited species of squid are known to be caught.

 • Habitat impacts vary by gear type.
-Purse seine and hook and line gear are unlikely to have a significant impact on the sea bed.
+Purse seine gear is unlikely to have a significant impact on the sea bed.
 In contrast, bottom trawls will directly impact on the sea bed.

 General Notes